MicrosoftDocs/microsoft-salescopilot-docs/articles/supported-languages.md

 ---
-title: Supported languages in Sales Copilot for Outlook and Teams
+title: Supported languages in Copilot for Sales for Outlook and Teams
-description: Lean which languages are supported in Sales Copilot ms.date: 08/17/2023 ms.topic: article ms.service: microsoft-sales-copilot ms.collection: highpri
+description: Lean which languages are supported in Copilot for Sales ms.date: 12/11/2023 ms.topic: article ms.service: microsoft-sales-copilot ms.collection: highpri